ianheggie-oaf/scraper_utils_ruby/README.md

 ### Default Configuration

-By default, the Mechanize agent is configured with the following settings:
+By default, the Mechanize agent is configured with the following settings.

 ```ruby
 ScraperUtils::MechanizeUtils::AgentConfig.configure do |config|